Unix PAM

 • Prior to the installation of the plugin, ensure that your server is correctly synchronized with an internet time source.
 Otherwise, you may be presented with a time-based error when attempting to use Akamai MFA.

-• Before you can use the plugin, you need to install OpenSSL 1.1 on your system and ensure thatlibssl.so.1.1 is present in the /lib/security/ directory.
+• Before you can use the plugin, you need to install OpenSSL on your system.

-This integration supports only OpenSSH 6.2+, SSH protocol 2.
+This integration requires OpenSSH 6.2+, SSH protocol 2.

 Follow this procedure to generate your integration credentials that you will need to provide in the following step to enable the communication between Akamai MFA and SSH server.